-That was film noir in its day, or maybe I should say night, since “film noir“ means black films and much of the action took place after sundown.
+That was film noir in its day, or maybe I should say night, since “film noir“ means black films.

 We’re told the term "film noir" was first applied to cynical American crime dramas in 1946.
-A French critic, Nino Frank, used it in an article about films made during World War II.
-Films he saw as having something in common.
-During most of the war these pictures hadn’t been seen in occupied France.
-But the term itself didn’t become popular until afterward.
+A French critic, Nino Frank, used it in an article about films made during World War II that he saw as having something in common.
+These motion pictures hadn’t been seen in occupied France, because of the war.
+But the term itself didn’t become popular until years later.

 If any of the major studios in Hollywood could be said to have specialized in making film noir movies it was probably RKO.
 In some part that was because RKO produced many of its well-crafted features of all types on B movie budgets.
 Clever art directors and cinematographers could hide a lot of money-saving compromises in frames filled with shadows.
-For much of its existence RKO was hurting for cash.
+RKO was usually hurting for cash.

 The protagonists of film noir pictures were usually men with specific reasons to be bitter.
 Life had taught them to put faith in taking direct action to solve problems, rather than calling for help.
 They tended to be spontaneous anti-heroes.
 Film noir females were more self sufficient than the women in most American movies in the ’40s and ‘50s.
-Such scheming femme fatales used lots of makeup and were just as focused on getting their way as the fedora-wearing men.
+Such worldly women used lots of makeup.
+They were just as focused on getting their way as were the fedora-wearing men.

 To me, it now seems the film noir era was a post-WWII phenomenon.
 It was influenced not only by the spooky German Expressionism of the 1920s, but also the gritty Italian Neorealism of the 1940s.
 Film noir was both a look and a focus on subject matter.